Save

 clinical use of metronidazole used against anaerobic bacteria + protozoa, for surgical prophylaxis (high risk procedures), and alcohol interaction

-sulfonamides function*** inhibit growth of bacteria by competitively inhibiting enzyme dihydropteroate synthetase used in synthesis of folate from PABA
+sulfonamides inhibit growth of bacteria by competitively inhibiting enzyme dihydropteroate synthetase which is needed in the synthesis of folate and PABA so DNA needed to grow is reduced but high degree of resistance

 side effects of sulfonamides (4) skin rash, nausea, headache, and very rarely Stevens-Johnson syndrome

-what is used to treat infected burns from sulfonamides silver sulfadiazine
+what type of sulfonamide is used to treat infected burns silver sulfadiazine

 clinical use of trimethoprim treat simple UTIs eg cystitis